limbernie/limbernie.github.io/_posts/2020-04-18-mango-htb-walkthrough.md

 rm -rf $TEMP; exit 1
 ```

-Long story short, early on, I\'ve already established that there are two users to the site: `admin` and `mango`.
-Here\'s the script trying to extract the password of `mango`.
+Long story short, early on, I've already established that there are two users to the site: `admin` and `mango`.
+Here's the script trying to extract the password of `mango`.

 {% include image.html image_alt="bc893547.png" image_src="/assets/images/posts/mango-htb-walkthrough/bc893547.png" %}

-This must be the ugliest script I\'ve written.
-It\'s not pretty but it gets the job done.
+This must be the ugliest script I've written.
+It's not pretty but it gets the job done.
 The password of `mango` is `h3mXK8RhU~f{]f5H`.
 What a password!

 ### Low-Privilege Shell

-Armed with `mango`\'s password, we can log in to her account.
+Armed with `mango`'s password, we can log in to her account.

 {% include image.html image_alt="7d461387.png" image_src="/assets/images/posts/mango-htb-walkthrough/7d461387.png" %}